 To learn more about Mitchell Graphics, visit www.MitchellGraphics.com

 Harbor Teacher First-Ever Recycling Award Winner

-Harbor Springs teacher Carol Simmons was the first-ever winner of the Emmet County Recycling Recycler of the Year Award.
-The award, presented to Simmons at the Harbor Springs School Board Meeting November 11, 2002 honors an individual or business who has made an outstanding contribution to Emmet County Recycling.
+Harbor Springs teacher Carol Simmons was the first-ever winner of the new Recycler of the Year Award from Emmet County Recycling.
+The award, presented to Simmons at the Harbor Springs School Board Meeting November 11, 2002 honors an individual, organization, or business who has made an outstanding contribution to Emmet County Recycling.

 For 12 years Simmons spearheaded school recycling efforts and hauled the collected materials to the Emmet County Recycling Center.
 Her efforts began as a badge project for a Girl Scout troop she was leading at Shay Elementary, but expanded to the Middle School and Black Bird Elementary.
 The Harbor Springs program was the most comprehensive school recycling program in the county at the time.
 Students and staff collect office paper, newspapers, magazines, and catalogs.
 Kitchen operations recycle plastic bottles, glass, and tin cans.
 To haul it all, Simmons had to make two trips a week.
 Emmet County Recycling staff estimate that over the years she made nearly 1,000 trips to the Recycling Center.

 This year Simmons shifted from her previous position as a Title I Technician to teaching her own second grade class in 2002.
 As a result she stepped down as hauler.
 However in receiving the award she noted that the program continued with volunteers at each school taking up the hauling duties.